osmandapp/docs/content/osmand/plugins/trip-recording.md

 To move a track to another folder within My Places, it is possible to use [Context menu of a track on the map](/osmand/map/track-context-menu), as follows:

-1. Open the [Context menu](/osmand/map/track-context-menu) of a track on the map in one of the next ways:
+1. Open the [Context menu](/osmand/map/track-context-menu) of a track on the map in one of the following ways:

     - by tapping a track in My Places, the map shows up with the context menu opened for the track;
     - by tapping a track directly on the map.